T-Mobile Polska: My Wallet

+Red Bull Mobile

+In 2023, the Polish branch of Red Bull Mobile switched from a youth-focused prepaid offer on Play to an app-based, youth-focused hybrid-postpaid offer on T-Mobile Polska.

 Marketing

 Era signed a two-year sponsorship deal with Polish Basketball League in seasons 2003–2005 as Era Basket Liga.

 T-Mobile signed a two-year sponsorship deal in June 2011 with the Ekstraklasa football league, the top-level league in Polish football.
 Its official name at the time was T-Mobile Ekstraklasa.
 The company has proposed to promote the use of new technologies within the game, as well as offering Polish football fans a series of promotional deals.
-In 2017, the league has been renamed to Lotto Ekstraklasa for sponsorship purposes, with the deal reported to be worth US$7.2 million annually.
+In 2017, the league was renamed to Lotto Ekstraklasa for sponsorship purposes after Totalizator Sportowy, the operator of Poland's national lottery games, took over the sponsorship, with the deal reported to be worth US$7.2 million annually.

 In January 2013, T-Mobile Polska started a marketing campaign involving the figure of Vladimir Lenin who was the leader of Soviet Russia during the Polish–Soviet War (1919–1920).
 The campaign was intended to promote the brand of Heyah.
 The TV and billboard advertisements resulted in a debate on business ethics.
 The campaign has been viewed as unethical.
 There has even been some suspicion of the company utilising another controversial figure – Adolf Hitler – in a future campaign.
 Finally, under the pressure of public opinion and a protest action Heyah Hitler, the campaign was aborted.